The largest data hack in government history could leave some troops at risk of having their personal information exploited or exposed.

 But Andrew Borene, a cybersecurity expert with the Truman National Security Project and a former Marine intelligence officer, said it was unlikely the data could be used for effective blackmail.

-"The [forms have] a lot of data, but it lines up with public records anyway," he said, adding that the questionnaires aren't used to list prior indiscretions or embarrassments that might otherwise be hidden.
+"The [SF86 forms have] has a lot of data, but it lines up with public records anyway," he said, adding that the questionnaires forms weraren't used to list prior indiscretions or embarrassments that might otherwise be hidden.

 A more threatening prospect, he said, was the potential that stolen information could be used to perpetrate fraud against service members.

-"Our commandant would like for this information and mitigation measures to be shared with all personnel down to the lowest level possible throughout your commands and organizations," he wrote.
+"Our Ccommandant would like for this information and mitigation measures to be shared with all personnel down to the lowest level possible throughout your commands and organizations," he wrote.

 Borene said troops should be on the alert for sophisticated "spear phishing" techniques in which hackers use personal information to create personalized emails that appear to be from a boss or someone else the hacking victim knows.